 - This free online course on improving email engagement

 - Our marketing automation executive’s guide for those looking for a more robust (and scalable) option, or those looking to potentially change platforms

 - This resources hub, featuring a variety of marketing topics!

-And if you want to have an expert on call to help with your email marketing, check out Experts on Demand!
+And if you want to have an expert on call to help with your email marketing or campaign execution, check out our Experts on Demand service!